13 Frightened Girls: Cast

+Release

+13 Frightened Girls was first released in Australia as The Candy Web in March 1963.

+In April 1963, the film's title was changed to 13 Frightened Girls in preparation for its American release.
+The world premiere of 13 Frightened Girls with its new title was held at the Circle Theatre in Indianapolis on June 13, 1963.
+An advance screening at other Indiana theaters had taken place on June 11.
+The film premiered in Los Angeles on August 28, 1963, and in New York on September 11, 1963.

+In many American markets, 13 Frightened Girls was released as a second feature along with Gidget Goes to Rome.

 Reception

+Contemporary critical reviews were generally negative and panned the film for its implausible plot.

+The News & Observer wrote: "The incredibly contrived goings-on that occur in '13 Frightened Girls' and dramatic absurdities of the production are more that can be tolerated by any but the most puerile audiences.
+The picture fluctuates between comedy and suspense melodrama.
+Incidents are built up, then dropped like hot political potatoes whenever explanations and resolutions are in order."

+Carol Taylor of the Fort Worth Star-Telegram wrote: "'13 Frightened Girls' ... is something of a misleading title.
+Most of the time there's just one frightened girl. ...
+With all the energy and vivacity of any death-defying 16-year-old, she plays tennis, attends parties, bewitches boys and digs up startling bits of classified information simultaneously."

-In a brief contemporary review for The New York Times, critic Louis Calta wrote: "The young Mata Hari is vigorously played by pretty Kathy Dunn, who was one of the Trapp children in The Sound of Music.
+In The New York Times, critic Louis Calta wrote: "The young Mata Hari is vigorously played by pretty Kathy Dunn, who was one of the Trapp children in The Sound of Music.
 If only young Kathy could have raised her voice in song instead of playing detective, things might have been different at the United States Embassy."
-Calta was referring to the stage version of The Sound of Music, not the film; Dunn was not in the film version, which was released two years later.

 Home media

 The film was released on DVD in 2009 as part of the William Castle Film Collection.
 Sony also released a DVD of the film by itself.
 The film was released on Blu-ray in 2016 by Mill Creek Entertainment as part of a double-feature disc with the 1960 Castle film 13 Ghosts.